sharpred/testflight/README.md

 	npm install -g testflight

-Usage
+## Usage

-# Edit testflight.json to include your keys and paths
+* Edit testflight.json to include your keys and paths

-	testflight # This will use testfight.json
+		$ testflight # This will use testfight.json

-# Pass in command line parameters
+* Pass in command line parameters

+	  $ testflight -b /path/to/file.ipa -a 'my-api-token' -t 'my-team-token'

 	  Usage: testflight [options]

 	  Options: